Western Cape 2012 Farm Workers' strike: Role of COSATU

 On 14 November COSATU announced that the strike was suspended but workers continued with their strike.
 The next day, most farmworkers remained on strike.
 This led to a split between the Food and Allied Workers Union (FAWU), which is affiliated with COSATU, and the leadership of COSATU in the Western Cape with the former opting to support the farmworkers in defying COSATU's agreement with government.
 According to the Daily Maverick, Cosatu did not have a democratic mandate to call off the strike on 4 December 2010.

 Resumption of the Strike in 2013

 The strike was resumed in January 2013.
 It was, again, accompanied by considerable violence by and spreading to the towns of Villiersdrop and Wolseley.

-It was argued that Nosey Pieterse, the president of the Black Association of the Wine and Spirit Industry and general secretary of Bawusa, the Bawsi Agricultural Workers Union of South Africa, emerged as the primary leader in the strike in January 2013.
+The Daily Maverick reported that Nosey Pieterse, the president of the Black Association of the Wine and Spirit Industry and general secretary of Bawusa, the Bawsi Agricultural Workers Union of South Africa, played an important role in the strike in January 2013.
 However others have argued that the strike was largely self organised and that leaders were largely self-proclaimed.
 Letsekang Tokhwane, 25, was shot dead by the police on 14 January 2013.
 The strike was finally called off on 22 January 2013.
 A number of workers were fired as a result of their participation in the strike.